IT MAY NOT BE SCIENCE FICTION AFTER ALL

-So the idea of one-day putting humans on Mars used to be an idea that only existed in science fiction books and movies.
-As the years go on it not only becomes a much more real possibility, there are companies like SpaceX who are actively working towards putting a human settlement on Mars in the next few decades.
+So the idea of one day putting humans on Mars used to be an idea that only existed in science fiction books and movies.
+As the years go on, however, it not only becomes a much more real possibility, but companies like SpaceX are actively working towards putting a human settlement on Mars in the next few decades.

-We talked to theoretical physicist and scientist Dr. Michio Kaku on our Fueled By Death Cast podcast and asked him about getting to Mars, what we can do when we get there, and should we bring coffee?
+We talked to theoretical physicist and scientist Dr. Michio Kaku on our Fueled By Death Cast podcast and asked him about getting to Mars, what we can do when we get there and whether we should bring coffee.

 In the future do we make it to Mars?